 Anyone who dreads a trip to the barbershop and wonders why they just shelled out good money for a bad haircut should read on.

-About twenty years ago my brother-in-law introduced me to this product, the Flowbee.
+About twenty five years ago my brother-in-law introduced me to this product, the Flowbee.
 He had been cutting his own hair with this for many years and offered to cut mine.
 Being a little skeptical, okay a lot skeptical, I agreed to let him have a go at it.
 His hair had always appeared well-groomed and to be honest you simply could not tell whether he had cut his own hair or had a professional do it.
 So I let him do his thing and guess what?
 I have not been back to a barbershop since.
 For the next five years or so my brother-in-law cut my hair with the Flowbee and I don’t think anyone outside of my immediate family could ever tell the difference.

 You can save how much?